The Strat: Carl Icahn ownership

-Like other resorts, the Stratosphere was particularly popular in 2006 and 2007, before the Great Recession.
+Like other resorts, the Stratosphere was particularly popular in 2006 and 2007, before the 2008 financial crisis.
 A retro-themed nightclub, named Polly Esther's, opened in March 2007.
 It featured themes based on the past four decades, with memorabilia dating back to the 1970s.

 2008 sale and renovations

 In April 2007, Icahn announced that he would sell ACEP and its properties, including the Stratosphere, to a Goldman Sachs affiliate known as Whitehall Street Real Estate Funds.
 The sale included 17 acres of adjacent, undeveloped land.
 Whitehall completed its purchase in February 2008, and the company planned to spend $25 million on improvements to the Stratosphere.

 Many managers were fired and replaced under the new ownership, despite earlier assurances that such jobs would be safe from termination.
-Some employees complained about the firing of their managers, which occurred while the Great Recession was underway.
+Some employees complained about the firing of their managers, which occurred following the 2008 financial crisis in the United States.
 Other employees stated that the fired managers were inept or stealing money from the casino, and that they showed favoritism among workers.
 Under the new ownership, employees were given stricter work guidelines to follow, which was met with mixed reactions from workers and gamblers.
 Polly Esther's closed at the end of 2008.
-As a result of the recession, the Stratosphere laid off workers in 2009, and continued to struggle into 2010.
+As a result of the ensuing Great Recession, the Stratosphere laid off workers in 2009, and continued to struggle into 2010.

 A $20 million renovation project began in 2010.
 Improvements were made to the casino, the main entrance, the Top of the World restaurant, and other areas.
 A major aspect of the project was the renovation of 909 hotel rooms, out of 2,427.
 Other renovations continued into 2012, and included the addition of a new poker room.

 For years, the Stratosphere sat alone as the sole resort in the area.
 The only other nearby resort, the Sahara, closed in 2011, causing a significant drop in pedestrian traffic for the Stratosphere.
 However, the Sahara reopened as the SLS Las Vegas in 2014, and the Stratosphere was expected to benefit from the increased visitation in the area.
 A British man became the 40 millionth visitor to the tower on April 21, 2014, and received a $2,500 prize package.
 In September 2014, a man, under the influence of drugs, crashed his pickup truck through the resort's front entrance and was arrested.

 In 2015, the Stratosphere launched an advertising campaign targeting its middle-class clientele, while criticizing high-priced Strip resorts.
 The Stratosphere celebrated its 20th anniversary in 2016.
 At the time, the resort had 1,600 employees.
 Most of its clientele consisted of tourists from southern California, as well as international locations such as Canada, Germany, and Great Britain.
 The resort's gaming revenue had yet to fully recover from the effects of the Great Recession, although other aspects of the property performed well.